ethic-seido/iode_documentation/docs/scischolarcraft.en.md

 ## **Research project selection**

-!!! warning "login required"
+!!! warning "Academic offer required"

-    **This feature is only accessible if you are logged in with an account (created on our platform)**
+    **This feature is only accessible if you are connected with an account (created on our platform) and you have the Academic offer**

 2 possibilities are available to you: